-As mentioned earlier, the investment for allocating fast charging stations is significantly.
-The profitability of this investment depends strongly on its workload, i.e. electricity demand by EV, which relies mainly on the number of EV in the market, but also on the acceptance of fast charging (which might depend on the surcharge for fast charging and the assumed accelerated degredation of the battery).
-Therefore, we are giving in the following first estimates for the surcharge for fixed costs per charge for our scenario results.
-All assumptions are given in the appendix.
+workload, i.e., the electricity demand by BEV, which relies mainly on the number of BEV in the market, but also on the acceptance of fast charging (which might depend on the surcharge for fast charging and the assumed accelerated degradation of the battery).
+Due to this high uncertainty in many values, we can only present first estimates for the surcharge for fixed costs per charge for our scenario results and abstain from giving sophisticated financial ratios.
+Especially, the estimated costs (including the whole installation) for fast charging stations are still unclear and very individual for different locations due to the few installed stations and the heterogeneity of access to the electricity grid.
+We expect, however, learning curves in this field in the years to come.
+Nevertheless, we provided qualitative levels of uncertainty for all assumed variables given in the "Appendix".

-Assuming a fleet of 500,000 EV in Germany by 2020 (Plötz et al 2014c) and no changes in vehicles usage patterns this would result to about 14,819 fast charging processes per day along the highways in Baden-Württemberg and Bavaria at 34 fast charging stations (scenario 3 with 80 % coverage).
+Assuming a fleet of 500,000 BEV in Germany by 2020 (cf. Plötz et al. 2014c) and no changes in vehicles usage patterns, our flow data would result in about 14,819 fast charging processes per day along the highways in Baden-Württemberg and Bavaria at 34 fast charging stations (scenario 3 with 80 %coverage).
 In order to consider the unequal distribution of trips per daytime, which shows four times higher values during peak time compared to the daily average (Infas and DLR 2010), we multiplied the required number of charging point per station by the factor of four.
 This leads to an average number of 24 charging points per charging station which allows a parallel charging of 24 cars.
-Consequently, the number of charging processes per day and fast charging station equals to 436 and to 18 per charging point (i.e. an average occupancy rate of about 6 h per day).
+Consequently, the number of charging point (i.e., an average occupancy rate of about 6 h per day).

-The corresponding fixed costs of a fast charging point are estimated to about 30,000 euros plus an additional 30,000 euros for earthwork for each facility (Elektromobilität verbindet, 2015).
-Assuming a linear depreciation of 6 years and a monthly maintenance cost of 1,000 euros per facility, we derive average fixed costs per charging station of about 379 euros per day.
-These values are very vague - especially with respect to 2020.
+The corresponding investment of a fast charging point are estimated to about 30,000 euros plus additional 30,000 euros for earthwork at each facility (Elektromobilität verbindet 2015).
+Assuming a linear depreciation over 6 years and an additional monthly maintenance cost of 1000 euros per facility, we derive average fixed costs per charging station of about 380 euros per day.
+These values are very vague-especially with respect to 2020.
 The resulting surcharge for fixed costs per charging process equals to about 1 euro.

 Compared to the price for electricity, this surcharge seems reasonable.
-The electricity costs for an average 80 % recharge of current EV (18 kWh) assuming an average electricity price for German households of about 0.30 euros (Eurostat 2015) amount to about 5.40 euros.
-The final price might be even lower - at least if the fast charging station operator has an industrial electricity contract, which usually contains significantly lower electricity prices.
+The electricity costs for an average 80 % recharge of current BEV (18 kWh) assuming an average electricity price for German households of about 0.30 euros (Eurostat 2015) amount to about 5.40 euros.
+The final price might be even lower-at least if the fast charging station operator has an industrial electricity contract, which usually contains significantly lower electricity prices.
 Therefore, the surcharge to cover fixed costs (or even including marginal profits) of about 20 % seems reliable form a customer point of view.
-This confirms the results by Schroeder and Traber (2012) who claimed the capability of operating fast charging stations profitably - at least under these assumptions.
+This confirms the results by Schroeder and Traber (2012) who also claimed a profitable operation of fast charging stations-at least under these assumptions.
+However, a postponed market penetration of BEV and a low acceptance of fast charging stations will significantly decrease the charging per day and therefore lead to significant higher costs per charging event.
+Furthermore, the results are based on rough estimates of costs which highly dependent on the location and the number of fast charging stations in the market.